Combined Counties Football League: History

 Ahead of the 1997–98 season, the league received further sponsorship and subsequently became known as the Courage Combined Counties Football League.
 In 2002, the league reached a membership of 24 clubs – most notably with the addition of AFC Wimbledon.
 The introduction of AFC Wimbledon proved invaluable for the league's other clubs.
 With crowds of up to 4,000 spectators for their home clubs, many clubs would break their attendance records when AFC Wimbledon visited their ground which could generate substantial matchday revenue.
 The club's first matches in the league also required large numbers of police to control crowds, including mounted police and patrolling helicopters.

 In 2002, the league began a three-year sponsorship agreement to become the Seagrave Haulage Combined Counties Football League, although Seagrave pulled out of the deal after one season.

 Following the National League System Conference in July 2002, the Combined Counties Football League and the Surrey County Senior League entered into discussions.
 This resulted in the two leagues merging for the 2003–04 season, forming a league with 40 clubs that would operate across the fourth and fifth steps of non-league football with a Premier Division and Division One.

 Another new sponsorship for the 2005–06 season, this time with Cherry Red Records, saw the league become known as the Cherry Red Records Combined Counties Football League.

 In 2011, the league accepted the membership of newly-founded club Guernsey.
-The arrival of the team meant that clubs would fly or take a ferry over to the Channel Islands in order to fulfil their fixtures, with Guernsey covering the expenses as part of their membership.
+The arrival of the team meant that clubs would fly or take a ferry over to the Channel Islands in order to fulfil their fixtures, with Guernsey covering the expenses as a requirement of their membership.
 Backed by former England international Matt Le Tissier, who made a one-off appearance in the Combined Counties Football League in 2013, they won the Combined Counties Football League Division One and Combined Counties Premier Challenge Cup in their first season.

 In May 2018, Westfield and premier division runners up, Bedfont Sports, were promoted to the Bostik (Isthmian) Football League due to The FA's decision to restructure steps 3 and 4 of the National League System.
 It was the first time that two teams had been promoted in one season.

 The 2019–20 season was abandoned as a result of the COVID-19 pandemic in England.
 The pandemic led to further disruptions in the 2020-21 season, with it starting in September, before being suspended in December and eventually curtailed in February 2021 by restrictions from COVID-19 lockdowns.
 The FA later announced on 12 April that the Combined Counties League would administer a new Step 5 division from 2021–22 after another scheduled NLS restructuring had a one-season postponement due to the pandemic.

+At the end of April 2023, the Combined Counties League announced the formation of the new Division Two, mostly for reserve teams and under-23 development sides of the league's member clubs, to which the FA granted sanction.
+It has currently not been granted a step on the football pyramid.